-- 1. Identify Datasets/needs for the Priority Setting & Resource Allocation Process (PSRA) and coordinate with other committees to facilitate the exchange of information. - 2.
-Review EMA'S HIV Care Continua Including Subpopulations and Newly Diagnosed/Linkage - 3.
-Quarterly review of the EMA's CQM performance measure portfolio from the Recipient's Office. - 4.
-Develop, facilitate and oversee EMA's annual Priority Setting and Resource Allocation process. - 5.
-Conduct annual needs assessements/studies to determine health care needs of people with HIV in the EMA. - 6.
-Review Integrated Comprehensive Plan - 7.
-Assist in the Assessment of the Administrative Mechanism Reviewing/Updating the Tools - 8.
-Review Quality Assurance Site Visit 5 Year Trending Document - 9.
-Update and review Planning Council Policies & Procedures manual annually - 10.
-Update and review Planning Council By-Laws annually - 11.
-Review Service Category Definitions and Service Standards annually. - 12.
-Update and review Directives for the Recipient's Office. - 13.
-Review annual quality improvement plan annually.
+- 1. Develop, facilitate and oversee EMA's annual Priority Setting and Resource Allocation process. - Develop the EMAs IntegratedComprehensive Plan that includes blueprints for a) council operations and b) HIV/AIDS service delivery in the jurisdiction. - Conduct annual needs assessements/studies to determine health care needs of people living with HIV/AIDS in the EMA. - 4.
+Update and review Planning Council Policies & Procedures manual annually - 5.
+Update and review Planning Council By-Laws annually - 6.
+Review Service Category Definitions for inclusion in service standards - 7.
+Update and review Directives for the Recipient's Office.